ovh/docs/pages/platform/kubernetes-k8s/installing-istio/guide.en-ca.md

 - Apply and enforce policies on distributes services
 - Monitor the services gathering metrics, logs and traces

-In this tutorial we are going to install Istio on a freshly created OVH Managed Kubernetes Service cluster.
+In this tutorial we are going to install Istio on a freshly created OVHcloud Managed Kubernetes Service cluster.
 You can use the *Reset cluster* function on your [OVH Cloud Manager](https://www.ovh.com/manager/cloud/){.external} to reinitialize your cluster before following this tutorial.

 ## Before you begin

-This tutorial presupposes that you already have a working OVH Managed Kubernetes cluster, and some basic knowledge of how to operate it.
+This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the [deploying a Hello World application](../deploying-hello-world/) documentation.

 ## Downloading Istio